 The Company has employment agreements with Messrs.
-McLain, Clark and Smith, and Drs.
+McLain, Jooste and Smith, and Drs.
 Fahim and Rasmussen.
-The salaries paid under the employment agreements with Messrs.
-McLain, Clark and Smith and Drs.
-Fahim and Rasmussen, are \$450,000, \$245,000, \$280,000, \$290,000 and \$290,000 per year, respectively.
+The annual salaries paid under the employment agreements with Messrs.
+McLain, Jooste and Smith and Drs.
+Fahim and Rasmussen, are \$450,000, \$290,000, \$290,000 and \$290,000 per year, respectively.
 Such salaries are subject to discretionary annual increases as determined by the Compensation Committee.
 Under the employment agreements, the executive officers are eligible to participate in the Company's fringe benefit programs and are entitled to receive such bonus or other compensation as determined by the Compensation Committee.
 In addition, the executive officers are entitled to receive a monthly automobile allowance.

-Each of the employment agreements provides that it may be terminated by either the employee or the Company prior to the expiration of its term; however, if the employee is terminated other than for cause or disability, or if, after the expiration of the employment period, the employee gives notice of termination and within 30 days prior to the expiration of the employment period the Company had not offered to renew the agreement on terms no less favorable to him than the terms then in effect and within 90 days following the expiration of the employment period the Company has not tendered the employee a new employment agreement executed on behalf of the Company and containing such no less favorable terms, then he is entitled to receive the following severance benefits: (i) severance pay of his base salary as in effect at the time of such termination for 18 months in the case of Messrs.
-Clark and Smith and Drs.
-Fahim and Rasmussen and 24 months in the case of Mr. McLain, (ii) pro rated bonus compensation, (iii) the continuation of certain fringe benefits for 18 months in the case of Messrs.
-Clark and Smith and Drs.
-Fahim and Rasmussen.
-Clark and Smith and Drs.
-Fahim and Rasmussen and 24 months in the case of Mr. McLain, and (iv) immediate vesting of any non-vested stock options held by the employee, which will be exercisable for 12 months in the case of Messrs.
-Clark and Smith and Drs.
+Each of the employment agreements provides that the employee's employment may be terminated by either the employee or the Company prior to the expiration of its term; however, if the employee is terminated other than for cause or disability, or if, after the expiration of the employment period, the employee gives notice of termination and within 30 days prior to the expiration of the employment period the Company had not offered to renew the agreement on terms no less favorable to him than the terms then in effect and within 90 days following the expiration of the employment period the Company has not tendered the employee a new employment agreement executed on behalf of the Company and containing such no less favorable terms, then he is entitled to receive the following severance benefits: (i) severance pay of his base salary as in effect at the time of such termination for 18 months in the case of Messrs.
+Jooste and Smith and Drs.
+Fahim and Rasmussen and 24 months in the case of Messrs.
+Jooste and Smith and Drs.
+Fahim and Rasmussen and 24 months in the case of Mr. McLain, and (iv) immediate vesting of any nonvested stock options held by the employee, which will be exercisable for 12 months in the case of Messrs.
+Jooste and Smith and Drs.
 Fahim and Rasmussen and 24 months in the case of Mr. McLain after the termination date, but in no event later than the original option expiration date.

-Each of the employment agreements provides that the employee will not compete with the Company for a period of one year after his employment terminates.
+Each of the employment agreements provides that the employee will not compete with the Company for a period of one year after his employment terminates and that the payment of any severance pay is subject to the execution by the employee of a release.